YanaDev49/Gallery-go-Project-Application/README.md

-# Welome to Gallery go! 🖼️
+# 𝑾𝒆𝒍𝒄𝒐𝒎𝒆 𝒕𝒐 𝑮𝒂𝒍𝒍𝒆𝒓𝒚 𝒈𝒐!! 🖼️

 ![image](https://github.com/user-attachments/assets/01228107-0f4d-4e9b-905d-ea2ba1f0117f)

  **Gallery go!** is an aesthetic and interactive web application where every visit earns you points!
 I built this as a way to integrate my keen eye for design with some docker principles I've been learning: **Flask**, **Redis**, and **Docker Compose**.
 This web application is simple, but with dynamic backgrounds and a live leaderboard, which is an engaging way to track visits and make the experience more visual.
 Hope you enjoy exploring it!